Denis5161/CodableValue/README.md

 ```

 ## Good to Know
-`swift CodableValue` conforms to `swift Equatable`, if the wrapped value also conforms to it.
+`CodableValue` conforms to `Equatable`, if the wrapped value also conforms to it.

+I have included a default extension on UIColor and UIImage for `Encodable`.
+Feel free to change the implementation.

 ##Purpose of this Package
 The purpose of this package was for me to learn about Property Wrappers.
 Some types don't conform to Codable and can't synthesize the needed methods automatically.
 When a data model only has a few of these properties - while the rest support Codable - then it's better to have the compiler synthesize Codable conformance automatically instead of writing a lot of boilerplate code for properties that already support it.
 Adding Encodable conformance to a UIKit type works easily inside of an extension on that type.
-But Decodable conformance does not work, because it is a required initializer and I'm guessing the implementation details of UIKit classes stop one from creating the `swift init(from decoder: Decoder)` method inside an extension.
+But Decodable conformance does not work, because it is a required initializer and I'm guessing the implementation details of UIKit classes stop one from creating the `init(from decoder: Decoder)` method inside an extension.
 I have spent a considerable amount of time fiddling with this, and this solution seems the most stable and easiest to understand from an API perspective.